Travis

 View Sidekiq Queue Statistics #

-In the past there have been reported cases where the system became unresponsive.
-It took quite a while until jobs where worked off or they weren’t picked up at all.
-We found out that often full Sidekiq queues played a part in this.
-To get some insight, it helps to retrieve some basics statistics in the Ruby console:
+In the past, there have been reported cases where the system became unresponsive.
+It took quite a while until jobs were worked off, or they weren’t picked up at all.
+We found out that full Sidekiq queues often played a part in this.
+To get some insight, it helps to retrieve some basic statistics in the Ruby console:

 TCIE 3.x: kubectl exec -it [travis-api-pod]j /app/script/console on your local machine